-Montana’s Basecamp offers 5 PRCA Rodeos and the crowning jewel, Montana Circuit Finals and kicks off this year June 16 & 17 in Belt, just 20 minutes from Great Falls.
+Montana’s Basecamp offers 5 PRCA Rodeos and the crowning jewel, Montana Circuit Finals.
+The rodeo season kicks off in Belt, just 20 minutes from Great Falls.
 The Belt Rodeo is held every year over Father’s Day weekend and is packed with community pride.
 Dust off your hats and pull on your boots, or go in flip-flops and shorts, either way you will feel welcome, and prepare for street dancing, pancake breakfast, parades and rodeo action.
 Professional cowboys and cowgirls compete in Bareback Riding, Steer Wrestling, Saddle Bronc, Team Roping, Tie Down Roping, Barrel Racing, and Bull Riding over 2 days.
 Added prize money and tough stock from Bookman-Hyland Rodeo brings a pay-off for the hard work, if the run is good.
 Matt Tarr will entertain the crowds with his quick wit during the Bull Riding, and is a proud role model for everyone.
 The Mutton Bustin’ competition begins the rodeo tradition for the next generation, where kids will try to stay on long enough to place.
 The grandstands are close to the action to ensure you will enjoy every minute of the action.

-30 minutes north of Great Falls, in Montana’s Birthplace, you will find the next stop on the trail is June 22 with Fort Benton Rodeo.
-This one-day rodeo is the Friday evening anchor of Fort Benton’s Summer Celebration, a 42-year community tradition with live music, street dances, church services, historic tours, ice cream socials, city band concert, pie auction, and Art on the Levee during the day.
-The rodeo action kicks off at 7pm at the Chouteau County Fairgrounds, followed by the street dance downtown.
+30 minutes north of Great Falls, in Montana’s Birthplace, you will find the next stop on the trail, Fort Benton Rodeo.
+This one-day rodeo is the Friday evening anchor of Fort Benton’s Summer Celebration, a 43-year community tradition with live music, street dances, church services, historic tours, ice cream socials, city band concert, pie auction, and Art on the Levee during the day.
+The rodeo action kicks off in the evening at the Chouteau County Fairgrounds, followed by the street dance downtown.

-One of Montana’s Oldest Rodeos, The Augusta American Legion Rodeo brings the cowboys and cowgirls to the 3rd stop on the trail toward the finals for 2 days, July 21-22.
-August runs slack on Saturday with the Rodeo on Sunday.
-By their nature, Tie Down, Barrel Racing, Steer Wrestling are not as traditionally fast-paced as saddle bronc, bareback and bull riding are.
+One of Montana’s Oldest Rodeos, The Augusta American Legion Rodeo brings the cowboys and cowgirls to the 3rd stop on the trail toward the finals.
+Augusts runs slack on Saturday with the Rodeo on Sunday.
+By their nature, Tie Down, Barrel Racing, Steer Wrestling is not as traditionally fast-paced as saddle bronc, bareback and bull riding are.
 So, instead of running all the events back to back in one day, the Slack portion of the rodeo includes events that are slower paced and less watched.
 It usually makes the Sunday Rodeo a less lengthy and more focused on the traditional crowd-pleasing events.
 Watching the determination of these athletes during Slack or the Main Rodeo does not change the amount of passion they give to their craft.
-The Rodeo grounds in Augusta are in the heart of town, making it easy to attend the parade, craft vendor fair and the street dance that accompanies the 82nd Augusta American Legion Rodeo.
+The Rodeo grounds in Augusta are in the heart of town, making it easy to attend the parade, craft vendor fair and the street dance that accompanies the 83rd Augusta American Legion Rodeo.

-The Cascade Pro Rodeo in the Chestnut Valley Equine Arena August 10-11th is the 5th stop for PRCA Cowboys and Cowgirls in the Great Falls area.
-At the 2017 Rodeo, Trevin Baumann won best all-around cowboy and along with Bryant Mikkelson, Tiany Schuster, and Cody Tew were in the money at last year’s Cascade Rodeo; what will their fortunes be at the 2018 Cascade Rodeo?
+The Cascade Pro Rodeo in the Chestnut Valley Equine Arena is the 5th stop for PRCA Cowboys and Cowgirls in the Great Falls area.
+At the 2017 Rodeo, Trevin Baumann won best all-around cowboy and along with Bryant Mikkelson, Tiany Schuster, and Cody Tew were in the money; what will their fortunes be this year?
 The young Cascade Pro Rodeo is steeped in rodeo traditions with Muttin’ Busting competition, Cowboy Calcutta, and a street dance to bring everyone together after the chutes and stands have cleared and the dust has settled.

 If you have yet to attend, make plans now to witness the western heritage in action and watch the contestants, stock, and families gather in support of each other.
 Rodeo is a community in and of itself and is truly something worth witnessing in person.
 This is the only place you can you experience the sheer excitement and adrenaline rush of the PRCA-sanctioned events, coupled with the heartbreak of a bad performance, the praise from your fellow competitors and the comfort of a horse that has been your partner along the long road.
 Competitors, spectators, adults, children and everyone in between has something to experience during each and every rodeo.
 There is an atmosphere of excitement and a hint of danger; nowhere else does 8 seconds last so long and the thousands of miles seem so short.